anupammaurya6767/Kanao/source/installation.rst

    pip install -r requirements.txt
    ```

-5. Run Kavy:
+5. Run Kanao:

    ```bash
    python your_main_script.py
    ```

-Replace `your_main_script.py` with the actual script that runs your Kavy project.
+Replace `your_main_script.py` with the actual script that runs your Kanao project.